Student life coaches

 -

-Our consultation covers a wide range of inquiries and concerns from students regarding their academic life, such as study plans, course registration, campus-life topics, and more.
+Our consultation covers a wide range of inquiries and concerns.
+Topics include study plans, course registration, general information on campus resources and more.

 -

-We provide orientation sessions separately for those enrolling in undergraduate and graduate courses, as well as transfer students, upon their admission.
+We provide separate orientation sessions for undergraduate and graduate students as well as transfer students upon admission.

 -